syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 </figure>

-Note that the Platform cluster is missing the required label.
+Note that the platform cluster is missing the required label.
 Adding the missing label should cause the system to converge to the desired state:

 ```bash